Lawrence Welk: Business ventures

 Welk was a businessman and subsequent to his marriage in 1930, he was the manager of a hotel, restaurant, and music store.

 In the late 1950s, he founded Teleklew Inc., which had investments in music publishing, recordings, and real estate.

 In the 1970s, he developed the "Lawrence Welk Plaza", now known as the 100 Wilshire Blvd Building, in Santa Monica, California, the 21-story high rise which was the former GTE building.
 Next to that building is the "Lawrence Welk Champagne Towers" the 16-story luxury Apartment Complex, along with the 11-story Wilshire Palisades office building.

 In the 1980s, the company became The Welk Group and subsequently split into Welk Music Group and Welk Resort Group.

 Welk was awarded four U.S. design patents for a musically themed restaurant menu, an accordion-themed tray for serving food at a restaurant, and an accordion-themed ashtray.

 Personal life and death

 Welk was married for 61 years, until his death in 1992, to Fern Renner (August 26, 1903 – February 13, 2002), with whom he had two daughters and a son.
 His son, Lawrence Welk Jr., married and divorced fellow Lawrence Welk Show performer Tanya Falan.
-Welk was survived by 10 grandchildren and a great-grandchild.
+Welk had 10 grandchildren and a great-grandchild.
 His grandson Lawrence Welk III is a helicopter pilot who worked with Zoey Tur.

 A devout Roman Catholic, Welk was a daily communicant.
-He was a noted member of The Benevolent and Protective Order of Elks.
+He was a member of The Benevolent and Protective Order of Elks.

 He died of pneumonia on May 17, 1992, at age 89, at his Santa Monica home, surrounded by his family.
-He was buried in Holy Cross Cemetery in Culver City, California.
+He is buried in Holy Cross Cemetery in Culver City, California.